immobiliare/backstage-plugin-gitlab/README.md

 - List top 20 builds for a project
 - List top 20 Merge Requests for a project
+- List top 20 Issues for a project
 - View Contributors for a project
 - View Languages used for a project
 - View Pipeline status for a project